keithledgerwood/WICLab-guide/009-Microsoft-365.md

 ![alt_text](https://raw.githubusercontent.com/MarcoBlaesing/LabGuide/main/images/009/image043.png "image_tooltip")

-The user is now assigned to the group and will be assigned to the Microsoft Office 365 application using the attribute mapping associated with the group assignment.
+The user is now assigned to the group and will be assigned to the Microsoft Office 365 app using the attribute mapping associated with the group assignment.

 ## Test single sign-on